 An elderly couple reading the newspaper in Rugao, China, a city renowned for the longevity of its residents

-In a UK study⁸ carried out to assess an initiative equipping older adults living in the same neighborhood with digital skills, it became clear that in a geographically small context, even nowadays there is value in meeting face to face, and physical interactions are in fact preferred to meeting online.
+In a UK study⁸ to assess an initiative equipping older adults who live in the same neighborhood with digital skills, it became clear that in a geographically small context, meeting face to face remains important and that physical interactions are in fact preferred to meeting online.
 Similarly, in a study carried out in rural Finland,⁹ researchers found that digital competence is best understood as a shared skill experienced in one’s social setting consisting of elderly couples, families with three generations and informal networks of villagers, rather than as an individual characteristic.

-Therefore, digital technology and its use should be thought of as part of one’s repertoire of social ties, such that it can in some way fit into pre-existent social ties and habits.
+As a result, digital technology and its use should be seen as part of one’s repertoire of social ties, such that it can in some way fit into pre-existent social ties and habits.
 It seems to work best complementing other interactions rather than replacing them.
-When thinking of DMIL programs in particular communities, it is important to map the existent habits and ties of the older adults targeted by such initiatives, in order to better understand which kind of digital media competences can add value to their already existent contexts.
-Given that they may have more time on their hands compared to younger age groups, older adults may be more inclined to engage in physical rather than in virtual interactions.
+When thinking of DMIL programs in particular communities, it is important to map out the existing habits and ties of the older adults in order to better understand the kind of digital media competences that can add value to their contexts that already exist.
+Given that they may have more time on their hands compared to younger groups, older adults may be more inclined to engage in physical rather than virtual interactions.
 This is of value in itself and should not necessarily be replaced by digital skills.

 4. The need to acquire digital skills should not be assumed

-While DMIL is thought of as an essential set of competencies to ensure digital citizenship, the question of whether all older adults are willing to acquire these competencies and engage in the digital world in the first place should not be overlooked.
+While DMIL is thought of as an essential set of competencies to ensure digital citizenship, it is important to first consider whether all older adults are willing to acquire these skills and engage in the digital world.

 A child shows an elderly person how to use a tablet